VRx42/GitVR42/README.md

 ## About myself
 * 2014: graduation of international high school.
 A+ equivalent.
-* 2014-2017: preparation to the top French business schools
+* 2014-2017: intensive preparation for the top French business schools competitive exam
 * 2018: student at ESSEC Business School. (top 5% - pool of 8.5k+ students)
 * 2019: 42-School Piscine (top 10%)